 Thus, the alias of a woman who did not behave like the rest, which looked “masculine” characteristics, eventually became an expression to refer to homosexual women or a reference to avoid.

 Joan three coconuts.
-Expression used in Chile, as a reference for masculine woman, expression used in Chile, as a reference for masculine woman, to tell girls should behave like young ladies of delicate manners and not as Juana Tres Cocos.
+Expression used in Chile, as a reference for masculine woman, to tell girls should behave like young ladies of delicate manners and not as Juana Tres Cocos.
 We have not found the origin of this Chilean idiom, however since in Chile the word “cocos” is slang for testicles, it is possible that this expression, 3 testicles or 3 balls, is emphasized masculinity, suggesting that she is more male than many men.

 Variations María tres cocos.

 Related Juana Gallo.+

 play tennis.
 An expression used in Colombia to express that a woman is homosexual.
 We could not find information on the origin of this expression, but is probably related to some famous lesbian tennis players like Martina Navratilova who, in 1981, came out of the closet when no one did, and that in addition to have a spectacular track record, has worked as an LGBT activist on many occasions.

 The Spanish word Lechuga, in addition to referring to the delicious and healthy vegetable, it is an expression used in Mexico as a lesbian slang and derives from the word lesbian itself.
 As we have found in an article by Elisabeth Beniers for the journal Acta Poética, this would be a phonetic euphemism for share the beginning of the word (Le), so that instead of saying Lesbian would say Lechuga.+